 Case Study

 VMfoods is a 10 year-old nation-wide grocery chain with about 100 outlets.
 Of late, the management team at VMfoods has observed that their customers are leading a fast-paced lifestyle and do not travel long-distances to do their grocery shopping.
 They also feel that since grocery shopping is not a high-involvement process (and since VMfoods has always been providing high quality products), the best way to increase their market share would be to deliver groceries to the customer’s residence.
 In this regard, a representative from VMEdu has approached your team on behalf of VMfoods to create a website for customers to prepare their online delivery order and make payments.

-The company representative has explained the requirements as given below.
+The vision and generic requirements are given to you by a company representative (the faculty) in a product vision meeting.

 Product Vision for this exercise: “Help VMfoods develop an online sales channel”

 The vision for the case study is discussed by the Product Owner (i.e. in this case the faculty).
 The Product Owner (faculty) writes the Product Vision on a chart and explains to the whole team what has to be achieved in the project.